Non-Perturbative Constraints on Light Sparticles from Properties of the RG Flow

 It is also clear that if we turn on a superpotential, $\delta W$, that renders some of the currents massive (or breaks them explicitly) or if we consider gauging some of the flavor symmetries, the above corollary guarantees that, as long as the deformations are small enough, the corresponding currents remain important in the IR.
 More generally, however, even when we turn on large deformations, the theorem provides powerful constraints on the decoupling of any global symmetries that remain (we will return to this point in the next section when we discuss the RG flow of the corresponding soft terms).

 \newsec{Comments on the universality of accidental SUSY} In this section we would like to use the results from the previous sections to analyze the universality of emergent leading-order SUSY in the class of RG flows we have defined above.
-We conclude by describing some criteria that one might use to try to engineer natural theories of light sparticles at the Large Hadron Collider (LHC).
+We conclude by describing some criteria that one might use to try to engineer natural theories of light sparticles.